otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/01-react-native-and-expo.md

 // ...
 ```

+Reload your application.
 You should see the following:

 <img src="../resources/img/01/phone-2.png" width="250" height="444" />